f-eq-ma/bdn9/README.md

 I was too excited about building out my first board, I totally forgot to take any photos.
 The two I have are below.

-I should note that I bought a GMMK Switch Sample Pack and those were the switches I used on this board.
+I should note that I bought a [GMMK Switch Sample Pack](https://www.amazon.com/Glorious-Switch-Tester-Mechanical-Keyboards-PC/dp/B078FMPZ8R?ref_=ast_sto_dp) and those were the switches I used on this board.
 So, this doubled as a switch tester for me.

-Here, I used a role of masking tape to hold up the board since the encoders stuck up causing the board to miss-align.
+Here, I used a roll of masking tape to hold up the board since the encoders caused the board to miss-align prior to soldering.
 <image src="images/bdn9_soldering.jpeg" width=25% height=25%>

 Final product, prior to custom QMK work, so the LEDs are the default setup.
+I prefer blues...
 <image src="images/bdn9_finished.jpeg" width=25% height=25%>